• twitter-icon

 Detailed GST FAQs

-Several traders or business units maintain hand-operated invoices.
-The information mentioned in the everyone’s invoice is different.
-But under new taxation structure information must be acknowledged according to the Government laws.
-Each month invoice information is necessary to submit to the Government.
+Each month, invoice information is necessary to submit to the Government.
 Bill of Supply, Debit/ Credit note, Tax Invoice, Receipt Voucher are several types of invoices.
-Business units or traders must have to maintain invoices (mentioned above) according to their nature of transactions.
+Business units or traders must have to maintain invoices (mentioned above) according to the nature of their transactions.

 Read Also: Goods and Services Tax Sales Bill Format in India

-Q Which things are necessary to be present in the Tax invoice?
+Q. Which things are necessary to be present in the Tax invoice?

 • Name, address, and GSTIN of the supplier